Gabelbombe/paper-secmonkey/README.md

 }
 ```

 Now we are ready with our policies and we can proceed to our role creation.
 Navigate to your IAM console again and select **Roles** from the left pane.
 Click on **Create Role** and on the next page select **EC2** as the service.

+![](assets/create_role.png)

+In the next page add your previously created Policy `SecurityMonkeyLaunchPerms` to the role.

+![](assets/attach_perms.png)

-In the next page add your previously created Policy `SecurityMonkeyLaunchPerms` to the role and on the last page, name your role `SecurityMonkeyInstaceProfile` and proceed with the role creation.
+And on the last page, name your role `SecurityMonkeyInstaceProfile` and proceed with the role creation.
 Repeat the same steps to create another role and attach the Policy `SecurityMonkeyReadOnly` this time.
 Name this role `SecurityMonkey` and proceed with role creation.

-![](assets/create_role.png)
-![](assets/attach_perms.png)
 ![](assets/review.png)